angular/flex-layout/README.md

 This project represents the **re-architecture** of Angular Material's Layout flexbox features as a pure JS-only engine.

-#### Introduction
+#### Summary

 Angular Material's Layout features were purposed to provide syntactic ng sugar and allow developers to easily and intuitively create responsive and adaptive layouts.
 The public api is a simply list of HTML attributes that can be use on HTML containers and elements:

 | HTML Markup API | Allowed values (raw or interpolated) |
 |-----------------|----------------------------------------------------------------------------|